-Tango is an oncology biotechnology company with focus is on exploiting synthetic lethal interactions to discover and develop new breakthrough cancer therapies.
+Tango is an oncology biotechnology company focused on exploiting synthetic lethal interactions to discover and develop new breakthrough cancer therapies.

 Our discovery efforts begin and end with patients.
 We have inverted the traditional discovery paradigm with our target discovery platform, where the discovery of novel targets and the associated patient selection strategy are integrated into a single experimental design.
 Our platform uses cutting-edge CRISPR technologies to identify novel targets for genetically-defined groups of cancer patients.
 We leverage the principles of synthetic lethality to find novel dependencies in cancer cells and identify the relevant drug targets.
 As we advance our molecules into the clinic, our trials will enroll the patients most likely to benefit from our new treatments as identified in the target discovery profess, thereby enabling greater speed, success, and impact for those patients.

 Tango Therapeutics is seeking an enthusiastic and highly self-motivated research associate to join our Biochemistry group.
 The successful candidate will be an integral member of a dynamic and multidisciplinary drug discovery team dedicated to developing drugs for a novel class of therapeutics.
 The candidate will be responsible for developing biochemical/biophysical assays for novel targets and generating high-quality data to support early drug discovery activities including hit finding, validation and optimization.
 In addition, the candidate will be involved in mechanism of inhibition studies and presenting summarized data to different teams.
 Ultimately, the candidate will also set up relationships with external partners to support the company drug discovery portfolio.